Q-Sharp/BattleBot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please descibe what you'd like the bot to do**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the bot should do.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Why should the bot do this?**
+There are several things that could be developed, why should this feature be added?

 **Additional context**
 Add any other context or screenshots about the feature request here.